 Instructions

-• Meanwhile, heat the olive oil in a large nonstick skillet or wok over medium high.
-Add the broccoli, bell pepper, carrots, and white and light green parts of the green onions.
+• Add the remaining 1 tablespoon oil to the skillet.
+Add the broccoli and bell pepper.
 Cook the vegetables until crisp tender, about 6 to 8 minutes.
-Add the edamame, garlic, ginger, soy sauce, and the green parts of the green onions.
+Add the garlic, ginger, soy sauce, and half of the green onions.
 Stir to coat and cook 1 additional minute.

 Notes

-• Store leftovers in the refrigerator for up to 4 days or freeze for up to 3 months.
+• TO STORE: Store leftovers in an airtight container in the refrigerator for up to 4 days.

 • Love peanut sauce or know you will be eating some of the recipe as leftovers?
 I'd suggest making about 1.5 times the sauce amount, or (if you are married to my peanut-sauce loving husband) even doubling it.
 Toss enough of the sauce with the chicken to nicely coat it, then save the rest for serving or for perking up leftovers.